henkin/CAP/README.md

 ### Configuration

-First,You need to config CAP in your Startup.cs：
+First, you need to config CAP in your Startup.cs：

 ```cs
 public void ConfigureServices(IServiceCollection services)